Expungement Lawyer Austin, TX

 Trumpler Law Can Make It Happen

 The laws regarding expunction in the state of Texas can be complicated and difficult to navigate on your own.
-Fortunately, attorney Jason Trumpler can help determine if you are eligible for expungement and assist you in clearing your name.
+Fortunately, our defense attorney in Austin can help determine if you are eligible for expungement and assist you in clearing your name.
 Mr. Trumpler has practiced criminal defense law since 1999 and understands the challenges of living with a criminal background.
-Our compassionate team provides the legal assistance you need to move towards a better future.
+Our compassionate team provides the legal assistance you need to move toward a better future.

 Am I Eligible for Expunction?

-We help clients in Austin, Georgetown, and communities throughout the region determine their eligibility and begin this legal process.
-There are a number of circumstances that may make certain arrests or convictions on you record eligible for expunction, including:
+We help clients in Austin, Round Rock, Travis County, and Williamson County determine their eligibility and begin this legal process.
+There are a number of circumstances that may make certain arrests or convictions on your record eligible for expunction, including:

 You were acquitted by a jury or judge in a court of appeals.